Kanakgiri/Pizza-Shop-Sales-Analysis/README.md

 ## Purposes Of The Project

-In this project, I have utilized sql queries to solve the questions that were related to pizza sale.
+In this project, I have utilized SQL queries to solve the questions that were related to pizza sale.

 ## About Data